Asoka (2001 film): Plot

 There, he meets a Buddhist maiden, Devi, who cares for him.
 Asoka also survives another assassination attempt at Vidisa, this time with the help of Devi.
 Asoka marries Devi and returns in splendour to Pataliputra.
 Susima and his brothers are wild with anger from their futile attempts to eliminate Asoka.
 Emperor Bindusara, who favoured Susima over Asoka, becomes ill and dies.
 In another vigilante attack, empress Dharma is stabbed to death by assassins sent by Susima.
 Angered, Asoka wants to kill Susima but has second thoughts, and Susima is killed by Virat when he tries to kill Asoka behind his back and is appointed emperor.

 A few months later, princess Kaurwaki and prince Arya return to Kalinga with Bheema and have the prime minister executed for treason.
-Asoka declares war on Kalinga, not knowing that Kaurwaki is alive.
+Asoka declares war on Kalinga after the latter grants asylum to Asoka’s last surviving brother Sugitra.
+Asoka is unaware that Kaurwaki is alive.
 Kaurwaki still does not know that Asoka is Pawan, and both sides prepare for war.
+General Bheema and Sugitra try to assassinate Asoka, but Bheema flees after realizing that Asoka is Pawan.
+Asoka kills Sugitra, while Bheema is mortally wounded by a spear but manages to return to Kalinga, where he mutters Pawan’s name to Kaurwaki before dying.

 A terrible war is fought in Kalinga.
 The Mauryan Army inflicts a crushing defeat on Kalinga.
-Not content with the mere victory, Mauryan soldiers butcher everyone in sight.
-General Bheema is killed after failing to assassinate Asoka realizing that he is Pawan and Kaurwaki is wounded.
+Not content with the mere victory, Mauryan soldiers butcher everyone in sight, during which Kaurwaki is wounded.
 Asoka later visits the battlefield, where he discovers his horse, who was supposed to be in Kaurwaki's possession.
 With a surge of hope, he frantically searches for Kaurwaki and finds her.
 They have a heart-to-heart talk, and he apologises deeply for his actions.
 He is interrupted by Arya, who is dying after being pierced with arrows.
 With Arya dying in his arms, Asoka suddenly realises that his enemies, his family, and even Arya, are all dead because of him.
 His grandfather's warning about the sword had been correct.

 The film ends with Asoka throwing the sword into the water at the same spot as his grandfather, and embracing Buddhism.
 The final narrative describes how Asoka not only built a large empire but spread Buddhism and the winds of peace throughout the empire.